 Tools

-On this page I’ve put together some of the tools, tips, and tricks that have helped me throughout my PhD.
+Here I’ve put together some of the tools, tips, and tricks that have helped me throughout my PhD.
 You might find more on my GitHub.

 ML